-Facilities onsite cater for a range of outdoor pursuits including picnics, bush-walking, swimming, canoeing, commercial tourism, sightseeing and social events.
+Facilities onsite cater for a range of outdoor pursuits including picnics, bush-walking, swimming, commercial tourism, sightseeing and social events.
 There is also an unpowered campsite with basic amenities; maximum stay strictly 72 hours.
 (Note: The nearest RV dump point is at Babinda Rotary Park.)

 Cairns Regional Council provides and maintains the facilities at the site.